zhangdafeihhh/ArgFuscator.net/README.md

 ## Summary

-Command-Line Obfuscation ([T1027.010](https://attack.mitre.org/techniques/T1027/010/)) is the masquerading of a command's true intention through the manipulation of a process' command line.
+Command-Line obfuscation ([T1027.010](https://attack.mitre.org/techniques/T1027/010/)) is the masquerading of a command's true intention through the manipulation of a process' command line.
 Across [Windows](https://www.wietzebeukema.nl/blog/windows-command-line-obfuscation), Linux and MacOS, many applications parse passed command-line arguments in unexpected ways, leading to situations in which insertion, deletion and/or subsitution of certain characters does not change the program's execution flow.
 Successful command-line obfuscation is likely to frustrate defensive measures such as AV and EDR software, in some cases completely bypassing detection altogether.

 Although previous research has highlighted the risks of command-line obfuscation, mostly with anecdotal examples of vulnerable (system-native) applications, there is an knowledge vacuum surrounding this technique.
 This project aims to overcome this by providing a centralised resource that documents and demonstrates various command-line obfuscation techniques, and records the subsceptability of popular applications for each.